jamasc/ICS485_Game/README.md

 # ICS485_Game

-This is all the python code for the game so far.
+This is the game for ICS-485
-If you change something, commit it to a new branch, so the main branch is always working!

-TODO:
-[ ] add art into the game
-[ ] make enemies more complicated
-[ ] add more levels
+Just download the zip file to the main branch, run main.py, and have fun!

+by Mark Schittenhelm and Phoebe Chang with Chayanika Devi.